matterandvoid-space/subscriptions/README.md

-This library extracts the subscriptions half of [re-frame](https://github.com/day8/re-frame) into a standalone library, it also makes a few with adjustments, the key one being that the data source is an explicit argument you pass to subscriptions.
+This library extracts the subscriptions half of [re-frame](https://github.com/day8/re-frame) into a standalone library, it also makes a few adjustments, the key one being that the data source is an explicit argument you pass to subscriptions.

 This unlocks the utility of subscriptions for some creative integrations.